CIPValidationSuite/ValidationSuite/README.md

 For example penta-2,3-diene is TH3, hexa-2,3,4-triene
 is CT4.

-Helical and Atropisomeric geometires can not be stored in SMILES.
+Helical and Atropisomeric geometries can not be stored in SMILES.

 ## Rules

-Each entry contains the set of the CIP sequence rules required to get the recomended answer.
+Each entry contains the set of the CIP sequence rules required to get the recommended answer.

   '1a,2,5'  Requires Rule 1a, 2, and 5.